Skip to main content

 Class of Cabaret provides a unique learning opportunity for talented, passionate and courageous secondary students from various high schools to share their own perspectives through cabaret performance.

 Class of Cabaret began in 2010 under the artistic direction of David Campbell at Adelaide Cabaret Festival.
-In 2024, Class of Cabaret's fifteenth year, students will develop the skills to engage the audience as they explore issues and ideas, using the cabaret artform as a voice for their generation.
+In 2026, Class of Cabaret's seventeenth year, students will develop the skills to engage the audience as they explore issues and ideas, using the cabaret artform as a voice for their generation.

-Adelaide Cabaret Festival provides an expert team to develop each performer’s skills through masterclasses, workshops, and a bootcamp throughout Terms 1 & 2.
-The participants produce two spectacular shows for a ticketed public performance as part of the 2024 Adelaide Cabaret Festival, while also gaining accreditation towards their education.
+Adelaide Cabaret Festival provides an expert team to develop each performer’s skills through masterclasses, workshops, and creative development sessions throughout Terms 1 & 2.
+The participants produce two spectacular shows for a ticketed public performance as part of the 2026 Adelaide Cabaret Festival, while also gaining accreditation towards their SACE.
 They will also receive guidance from an experienced accompanist, tuition from one of Adelaide's leading vocal teachers and mentorship in the art of cabaret performance from two renowned Adelaide artists.

 Being a part of this unique South Australian experience is a chance to enrich curriculum learning, develop friendships with students from other schools and meet with professional artists as part of the official Adelaide Cabaret Festival.